 Learn About Redistricting

-re·ap·por·tion·ment - redistribution of representation in a legislative body, especially the periodic reallotment of U.S. congressional seats according to changes in the census figures as required by the Constitution
+Reapportionment (re·ap·por·tion·ment) is the redistribution of representation in a legislative body, especially the periodic reallotment of U.S. congressional seats according to changes in the census figures as required by the Constitution.

 Reapportionment applies to any "local governing authority, including but not limited to any police jury, city or parish council, or school board which is required under the constitution or laws of this state or of the United States to reapportion its voting districts following each decennial census."
-LSA-R.S.
-18:1921.
+(La.
+R.S.
+18:1921)

-Louisiana law (LSA-R.S.
-33:1411) provides a mandatory six month timeframe after the official release of the census for all parish governing authorities which provide for the election of its members from wards, districts, or other subdivisions to examine the apportionment plan of its body to determine if there exists any substantial variation in the representation of the election districts and then adopt an ordinance by a majority of its members to either (1) declare its apportionment to be equitable and continue its existing apportionment plan or (2) provide for a new apportionment plan.
-The law further provides that the boundaries of any election district for a new apportionment plan shall contain whole election precincts established by the parish governing authority under R.S.
-18:532 or 532.1 (R.S.
+Louisiana law La.
+R.S.
+33:1411 provides a mandatory six month timeframe after the official release of the census for all parish governing authorities which provide for the election of its members from wards, districts, or other subdivisions to examine the apportionment plan of its body to determine if there exists any substantial variation in the representation of the election districts and then adopt an ordinance by a majority of its members to either (1) declare its apportionment to be equitable and continue its existing apportionment plan or (2) provide for a new apportionment plan.
+The law further provides that the boundaries of any election district for a new apportionment plan shall contain whole election precincts established by the parish governing authority under La.
+R.S.
+18:532 or La.
+R.S.
+18:532.1 (La.
+R.S.
 33:1411(C)), unless certain exceptions apply.
 Additionally, municipalities who are elected by districts, school boards, and city councils shall each examine their respective voting districts under their current apportionment plan to determine whether or not there is a substantial variation.
 At that time, they will adopt an ordinance either confirming their voting districts are equitable or providing a new plan.